nathancarter/weblurch/doc/plan.md

      problem is outside the capabilities of this algorithm.
    * Otherwise, progress has been made.
 So repeat from 3 steps above this one, "Record a copy..."
+   * I cannot easily see a reason why this would enter an infinite loop, but you should consider whether you can construct such an example.
+If so, put a limit to the number of times the above loop will repeate before throwing an exception.
  * Run that algorithm on all existing unit tests, with one of three results:
    * The test passes, and you can move on to the next test.
    * The test fails, but merely due to an output formatting issue, and thus